 This leaves on average 80 ms for the page to preload.

-To only preload this way and not preload on mobile, use
+To have it this way just on desktop and not preload on mobile, use

 Adjusting the delay on hover